bdaiinstitute/spot_wrapper/README.md

 pip3 install -e .
 ```

-The `-e` flag means that you will not have to reinstall the package when there are updates.
+The `-e` flag means that you will not have to reinstall the package when pulling or making changes.

 # Updating